gsaslis/radicle-link/README.md

 [rustup]).
 To compile, run `cargo build`.

 External dependencies vary across operating systems / distributions.
 A `git` installation is currently required as a runtime dependency.
+On MacOS, you will also need `cmake` installed.

 ## License